Barbados Supermarkets and Grocery Stores

 Farmers markets are held weekly across the island with some of the most popular ones being Brighton Farmers Market and Hastings Farmers Market.
-Check the What's On In Barbados calendar to see when they're scheduled.
 In addition to local fruits and vegetables there is also excellent art and crafts for sale at these markets.

 Let's chat with Raj, who sells local fruits and vegs, herbs, and an assortment of provisions at the Hastings Farmers Market....